 Whilst there were undoubtedly some instances of bulk buying, especially before retailers instituted limited quantity restrictions, our analysis of POS data suggests that this was by no means widespread.
 On the contrary, the driver of the store sales uplifts was from the sheer volume of additional transactions.
 These were up by 35% compared to the same period last year.

 Retailers clearly reacted well to the growth in demand.
 But prior to the effective country-wide lockdown, supermarkets had taken sales 25% higher than Christmas peak week for three consecutive weeks in a row.
 By the end of this period, out of stocks at a store/SKU level reached as high as 65%, when a normal week is closer to 9%.
-Reviewing availability at an hourly level also found that most of the lost sales were generated within the trading day due to the intensity of customer demand, with availability improving substantially at either end of the trading window when stock was delivered into store.
+Reviewing on-shelf availability at an hourly level also found that most of the lost sales were generated within the trading day due to the intensity of customer demand, with availability improving substantially at either end of the trading window when stock was delivered into store.

 When this pandemic is over, most retailers will undertake a detailed review of their end-to-end operations to identify what went well and what lessons can be learnt.
 In our opinion, there is much to be thankful for in terms of the ability of UK grocers to react.
 But there is a clear opportunity to prepare detailed forecasting models that can be deployed quickly on the emergence of future public health crises.
 Critically, models should include intelligence on unmet demand, including within the day, at a store/SKU level.
 Finally, retailers should also ensure that they have the data tools ready that enable them to quickly draw insight from their POS data – providing prescriptive analytics to their supply chain and instore teams when it really matters.

 You may also be interested in...

 Why do Grocery Retailers Find On-shelf Availability Such a Challenge?

 Post-lockdown Sales Spikes: How Can Grocery Retailers Prepare?